Metadrop/drupal-fix-permissions-script/README.md

 If there are content folders outside the Drupal root folder you can use the `--files-path` option and the script will take care of it.

+If a `vendor` folder and a `composer.json` file are detected in the parent folder of the Drupal root the script assumes the `vendor` folder is a code folder and fixes permissions accordingly.

 ## Performance

 The script only changes the files and folder with the wrong permissions or